-After starting his career at STRI as an ecologist in the early 2000s, Richard has worked his way up to leading STRI’s consultancy division, which consists of the planning, ecology, CAD, design and engineering teams.
+After starting his career at STRI as an ecologist in the early 2000s, Richard has worked his way up to leading STRI’s consultancy division, which consists of the planning, environment, design and engineering teams.
 He was made Group director in August 2020.

 Together, these teams play a major role in the delivery of STRI’s Plan – Design – Build – Operate model, and have helped deliver major global sporting projects such as the turf track at the Saudi Cup and the 2018 FIFA World Cup.

 Annette joined STRI in 2006 as PA to the Ecology and Environment department.
 Previously working at Bradford & Bingley for 16 years as PA to various senior managers and directors.